 3. Inform People About Your Brand

 To grow the awareness of your company, use social media posts that are similar to online brochures or online versions of newspaper advertisements.
 They aid in brand recognition and the emergence of an image for your brand.
-Utilize the stats on your dashboard to monitor your social media campaign.
+The same applies to creating brand awareness through visual effects, so don't hesitate to invest in a logo-maker tool for a lasting first impression.
+Moreover, learn to utilize the stats on your dashboard to monitor your social media campaign.

 Use these KPIs to determine whether your postings are increasing brand awareness.